 In response to a need to improve access to mental health services, University Health Services (UHS) has hired nine new mental health providers.
-Three of these providers will exclusively serve students of color, joining eight providers already in this role.
-In addition to increasing access to services, the new providers will enhance programming across campus aimed to support BIPOC-identified students.
+Three of these providers join eight current providers who have special expertise addressing issues that students of color often experience.
 Four new providers will serve as generalists which are counselors who see clients with a wide range of concerns rather than a specific population.
 Finally, the two additional new providers will serve as care managers, working closely with students who may need support in finding resources both at UHS and in the Madison community.

 “I’m very excited to welcome this new group of providers to UHS.
 They come to our community with enthusiasm, experience, and the cultural awareness and humility to support our students as they pursue both academic success and personal growth,” says Sarah Nolan, PhD, director of Mental Health Services, (MHS) and a licensed psychologist.

 The new providers represent a diverse mix of clinical social workers, counselors, and psychologists, each with a special interest in meeting the growing demand for mental health services on campus.